lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### November 16, 2017

+Olli would want me to sleep.

 ### November 6, 2017

 Refactored parser tests -- I begin to feel like I could spend the rest of my life writing this game; as I get better at coding, I am able to percieve all the things I did stupidly the first time around, and by the time I've finished fixing those, I've learned enough new things to be better enough at coding that I see new errors... it's serving its purpose but it does feel a little endless.